 Olean is a tiny town located in the state of Missouri.
 With a population of 118 people and just one neighborhood, Olean is the 538th largest community in Missouri.

-Olean is a blue-collar town, with 47.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Olean is generally considered to be a blue-collar town.
+47.29% of the Olean workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Olean is a town of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Olean who work in healthcare suport services (32.56%), teaching (8.53%), and personal care services (3.88%).

 Olean is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Olean’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small town, Olean doesn't have a public transportation system that people use for their commute.
+Olean is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Olean have a very low rate of college education: just 8.28% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Olean has a very low overall level of education: only 8.28% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Olean in 2022 was $26,291, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,164 for a family of four.
 However, Olean contains both very wealthy and poor people as well.